NEET/JEE Coaching Scholarship

 to find a & b, we have to pick out a combination so that we get a or b in our equation.

-In this question first we take LHL = f(4)
+In this question first, we take LHL = f(4)

-Now, taking other combination,
+Now, taking another combination,

 RHL = f(4)